Wood Pellet Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

 Rapid corporate adoption of net-zero procurement contracts has moved demand beyond the traditional policy-led cycle, with long-term offtake agreements now shaping plant-level investment decisions across North America, Europe, and Asia.
-Heating remains the largest use case, yet power generators are ramping up purchases to support coal-to-biomass conversions that extend asset life while meeting climate targets.
-Producers are meanwhile diversifying feedstock portfolios—shifting from forest residue toward agriculture-based inputs—to avoid sustainability bottlenecks and to satisfy new certification regimes.
-Geographic supply chains are in flux as South American capacity gains momentum, eroding Europe’s historical dominance and challenging North American exporters to defend share through higher-grade products and traceable forestry practices.
+Heating remains the largest use case, yet power generators ramp up purchases to support coal-to-biomass conversions, extending asset life while meeting climate targets.
+Producers are diversifying feedstock portfolios—shifting from forest residue toward agriculture-based inputs—to avoid sustainability bottlenecks and satisfy new certification regimes.
+Geographic supply chains are in flux as South American capacity gains momentum, eroding Europe’s historical dominance and challenging North American exporters to defend their share through higher-grade products and traceable forestry practices.
 Consolidation among incumbents continues, but rising regional challengers and premium-grade innovators are gradually diluting their influence in the wood pellet market.

 Key Report Takeaways